casxavier/Assignment-1/README.md

 JavaScript
 ->https://www.javascript.com/
+-> used to add photo gallery
--> used to add micro interactions with user (to do after checkpoint submission)
+-> used to add alert when form is submitted with all fields inputted.

 Testing
 -------
+Photo Gallery:
+  Changed display to certain pixels to ensure the arrows do not go out of the screen

 Navigation Bar:
   Go to each page and check that there are no dead links in the navigation bar Check that every link works in any order that it is clicked